Search

 Improved transmission by pressure increase in source region

 Under otherwise identical conditions, the signal intensity goes from ~15 to 100%, a sixfold increase in transmission.
-This increase in pressure is also what made the old ABI QStar an excellent instrument for intact proteins as it also used a sleeve around Q0 while the later TripleTOF systems from Sciex were much less suited for intact proteins due to a change in source design, let alone the maximum quad mass of m/z 1250 for 4600 and 5600 models.
+This increase in pressure is also what made the old ABI QStar an excellent instrument for the analysis of intact proteins by mass spectrometry as it also used a sleeve around Q0 while the later TripleTOF systems from Sciex were much less suited for intact proteins or protein complexes due to a change in source design, let alone the maximum quad mass of m/z 1250 for 4600 and 5600 models.
 But this will be discussed in the following paragraphs.

 When these ions then reach the selection quadrupole (Q1 in a QqQ-type system) they want to pass through.
 Quadrupoles all have similar characteristics, which are determined by the physics behind them.
 The maximum quad mass (the mass or actually m/z value at which ions travel freely through the quadrupole, the maximum selectable quad mass is also the upper limit of ion selection by the quadrupole) is determined by the potential and the RF-frequency which can be applied.
 The potential is usually limited by available power supplies, so the easiest is to modify the RF frequency.
 A standard quadrupole has two modes: Selection or transmission.
 In the selection mode the quadrupole is operated at a fixed parameter set which allows only a specific m/z value to pass.
 This is usually used for precursor selection for subsequent fragmentation and represented in the following stability diagram by the blue line as a constant ratio of U/V. For details on what the amplitudes U and V and the later appearing values a and q (which are both proportional to U and V respectively) refer to please see http://www.massspecpro.com/technology/mass-analyzers/quadrupole-mass-filter.